alphagov/locate-api/README.md

 ### Query Type

 These are the predetermined queries the API will support.
+These are defined in the authorization collection.

     * residential: Returns only residential properties.